 The TIASOU Method

-Kris Bergstrom, of the Los Angeles Taiko Institute and On Ensemble, has creating a one-person tying method he calls The TIASOU Method.
+Kris Bergstrom, of the Los Angeles Taiko Institute, has creating a one-person tying method he calls The TIASOU Method.
 He has distributed a series of PDF guides for the method according to the Creative Commons “Share-Alike” license, and has given us permission to upload the PDfs here.

 Part I – TIASOU Method Introduction